A carotid artery duplex scan is an imaging test to look at how blood flows through the carotid arteries in your neck.

 A craniotomy is the surgical removal of part of the bone from the skull to expose the brain.

-Deep brain stimulation (DBS) is a type of therapy that uses electrical stimulation to treat Parkinson’s disease, essential tremor, multiple sclerosis, and certain other neurological conditions.
+Deep brain stimulation (DBS) is a type of therapy that uses electrical stimulation to treat neurological conditions such as Parkinson disease (PD), essential tremor, and multiple sclerosis.
+It can ease symptoms and decrease the amount of medications you need, and improve your quality of life.

-Electromyography (EMG) measures muscle response or electrical activity in response to a nerve’s stimulation of the muscle.
+Electromyography measures your muscle response or electrical activity in response to a nerve’s stimulation of your muscle.
 The test is used to help detect neuromuscular abnormalities.

-Endoscopic endonasal surgery is a minimally invasive technique that allows a surgeon to go through the nose to correct problems or remove a tumor in various areas of the brain and the top of the spine.
+Endoscopic endonasal surgery is a minimally invasive technique that allows a surgeon to go through the nose to operate on areas at the front of the brain and the top of the spine.

 The pituitary gland is located at the bottom of your brain and above the inside of your nose.
 Endoscopic pituitary surgery is the most common surgery used to remove pituitary tumors.